-There are 100's of accounting definitions and bookkeeping terms here in my bookkeeping glossary.
+Accounting Definitions L - There are hundreds of accounting definitions, financial meanings and bookkeeping terms here in my accounting terms glossary.

-Use this page as an accounting resource to help improve your bookkeeping knowledge of terms starting with the letter L.
+Use this as an accounting resource to help improve your knowledge of bookkeeping terms starting with the Letter L.

 A slip, as of paper, affixed to something and bearing an inscription to indicate its character, ownership, etc. To classify, designate.

 Physical or mental exertion, particularly for some useful or desired end, toil, work.
 That which requires exertion or effort, a task.
 To do work. toil, strive to accomplish a work or purpose.

 A department, for research, testing, and experimental technical work.

 One who performs physical or manual, especially unskilled, labor.